Jefrry/vboard/README.md

 #### Interface Controls
 - ☰ (menu) - Toggle visibility of other interface controls
+- **EN / RU** - Indicator showing the current keyboard layout
 - + - Increase opacity
 - - - Decrease opacity
 - **Background dropdown** - Change the keyboard background color

+#### Switching Keyboard Layout
+vboard supports English (QWERTY) and Russian (ЙЦУКЕН) layouts.
+On startup it reads the active system input source and displays the matching labels automatically.

+To switch layouts while using vboard, press **Super** then **Space** on the virtual keyboard.
+This toggles the displayed labels between Latin and Cyrillic and sends a `Super+Space` event to the system so the OS input source switches in sync.

+> Layout detection on startup requires GNOME or any desktop that uses `org.gnome.desktop.input-sources` (GSettings).
+The layout switch via Super+Space works on any desktop that handles `Super+Space` as an input source switcher.

 ### Configuration
 vboard saves its settings to ~/.config/vboard/settings.conf.
 This configuration file stores: